 Language and Mind group meets on a weekly basis to discuss a variety of issues in philosophy of language and/or philosophy of mind.
-These seminars take place every Tuesday (during Arché semesters) 12:00 – 14:00.
-For details of the current program and venue see the Arché Calendar.
+These seminars take place this semester every Tuesday from 12:00 – 14:00.
+For details of the current program and venue see the Arché Weekly Calendar.

 Members: Derek Ball, Simon Prosser, Justin D’Ambrosio

 Research students: Suzuka Komatsu, Luca Alberto Rappuoli, Amr Salih, Victor Tamburini, Jean Gové, Daniel Garibay Garcia, Christopher Masterman, Emilia Wilson, Nick Allen, Tom Kaspers, Stefano Pugnaghi, Paolo Savino, Lixiao Lin, Katharina Bernhard